Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 Warning

-security group rules for incoming traffic have your PC external IP address specified correctly.
+security group inbound rules include your PC external IP address.

 Run SmartConsole